 The project Constructions is emblematic in this sense.
 The series, which begun in 2009 in Berlin – the city elected as the artists’ headquarters – is based on an optical trick which combines, on the same photographic plane, two conceptually distinct and spatially distant levels: on the background, never completed buildings under construction, on the foreground, wooden structures created by the artists themselves that seem to complete the buildings’ missing parts, thanks to a precise calibration between the human and the mechanical eye.
 The series was expanded in 2011, when the duo applied the same process to unfinished architectures abandoned in Lucania, Italy.

-The classic and rationalist cut of the photographs and the strict black and white, which immediately recall the industrial archeology images of the Bechers, are the elements that close the circle.
+The classic and rationalist cut of the photographs and their strict black and white, which immediately recall the industrial archeology images by the Bechers, are the elements that close the circle.
 Onorato & Krebs create a value out of the limit, a door to a new multi-faceted vision towards which they direct us with grace, precision and irony.